kinsta-content/node-js-photo-sharing-app/Chapters/01 - Chapter 1/README.md

 ---

-# 1.3 About the course
+# 1.3 About the Course

 This course will teach you everything you need to know to build a functional app with Node.js, Express, and Maria DB.
 We will then learn how to deploy it to kinsta.
 This application stack is known in the developer community as a MEEN stack or MySQL, Express, Nginx, and Node.js.
 Through the process you will sharpen your Javascript skillset and gain familiarity with one of my favorite deployment tools, kinsta application hosting.